MEF/MELLIS Flute Camp, July 23-27, 2018

 Valuables: Students will be responsible for all valuables brought to camp.
 It is best to leave all valuables at home.

 Water: There will be breaks throughout the day but we also suggest bringing a capped water bottle clearly marked with your name.

-Behavior: You are a special guest at the ASU School of Music and Gammage Auditorium.
-Please be respectful of their facilities throughout the camp week.
-There are a few basic behavior expectations that must be followed by everyone during the camp week.
+Behavior: Please be respectful of the St. Bridget's facilities throughout the camp week.
+There are a few basic behavior expectations that must be followed by everyone.
 Adherence to these expectations will ensure a safe and enjoyable experience for all.
-In the unlikely case that a MEF/ASU Band Camp student is highly disruptive to the camp environment, Camp Director Carol Mellis reserves the right to suspend or remove a student from camp with no refund of camp fees.· Students must remain active in the scheduled camp activities every camp day, including the lunch hour.
+In the unlikely case that a MEF/MELLIS Flute Camp student is highly disruptive to the camp environment, Camp Director Carol Mellis reserves the right to suspend or remove a student from camp with no refund of camp fees.
+Students must remain active in the scheduled camp activities every camp day.
 Students are expected to follow directions given by camp instructors, staff and volunteers.

 Students are expected to possess superior rehearsal and class etiquette.
 This includes no talking during rehearsals, classes, recitals and masterclasses and being on time to all camp activities.

 Students are expected to be team players.
 They are expected to be kind and considerate to everyone attending the camp.
 Foul language, teasing and name calling are not allowed at the camp.